uvarc/rc-website/content/userinfo/hpc/software/vasp.md

 # Known issues

 ## `vasp_gam` on AMD node
-When running `vasp_gam` on AMD nodes (i.e. all nodes in `parallel`, Afton nodes in `standard`), ScaLAPACK must be disabled or else it may hang at the first electronic step.
+When running `vasp_gam` on AMD nodes (i.e. all nodes in `parallel`, Afton nodes in `standard`), ScaLAPACK must be disabled or else your job may hang at the first electronic step.
 In `INCAR`:

 ```
 LSCAPACK = .FALSE.